alensiljak/gnucash-portfolio/README.md

     - [ ] display currency pair chart over selected period (report?)
     - [ ] display security price over selected period (report?)
 - [ ] list all dividends for security (?!).
 This requires some conventions as to where to expect them since there is no direct linking between a commodity and the dividends/interest it earns.
 Search all accounts with the same name in the Income tree?
+- [ ] Enhance average price calculation.
+Take into account lots and sold securities.
+See how selling shares affects the average price.

 # Other